When and Why Should You Choose a Top Bar Hive?

 There are even follower boards fitted with feeders that the bees can access through a hole.
 This is very useful, especially during the winter.

 This is a fun feature to have.
 It’s a viewing window into your top bar hive—these usually span the length of your box.
-This optional feature allows you to inspect your bees without disturbing them.
+This optional feature allows you to inspect your bees without disturbing them or having to move the hive.

 The top is the last piece on your top bar hive.
 These usually come as a hinged design, which will keep your colony protected from wind and rain.

-Some manufacturers place ventilation windows in the top.
+Some manufacturers place ventilation windows on the top.
 This is particularly useful if you’re living in warmer climates.
 During the winter, you can seal it off with a piece of insulation.

 How to Maintain a Top Bar Hive